Home » Indonesia » Comparing KPPA vs PT vs PMA in Indonesia

 Leave your name and email below – We will reach out to answer all your questions and assist you with establishing a company in Indonesia.

-PT PMA stands for Perseroan Terbatas Penanaman Modal Asing and is a foreign-owned company in Indonesia.
+PT PMA stands for Perseroan Terbatas Penanaman Modal Asing and is a foreign-owned limited liability company in Indonesia.
 Foreign investors seeking to conduct business in Indonesia often establish a PT PMA, using either entire foreign capital or in part with domestic investors.
 A minimum investment plan of IDR 10 billion ($630,000) is required, and the PT PMA must submit Investment Activity Reports and monthly tax reports.

 Can foreigners buy property in Indonesia with PT PMA?

-However, it’s important to remember that buying property through a PT PMA doesn’t give direct personal ownership to the foreign directors or shareholders of the PT PMA.
+It’s important to remember that buying property through a PT PMA doesn’t give direct personal ownership to the foreign directors or shareholders of the PT PMA.
 The ownership of the land and the property is tied to the company, not the individuals.
+Therefore, while a PT PMA can provide a foreigner indirect access to property ownership in Indonesia, the specific legal circumstances and potential implications should be thoroughly reviewed with legal professionals experienced in Indonesian property and corporate law.

 Get help with establishing a company in Indonesia